YueChem/chain-length-dependent-entropy/README.md

 These topology files are required to reproduce the MD simulations reported in this work.

 Description of the polymer model

 All structures and topology files in this repository correspond to the polymer model described in the manuscript.
 The model is designed to investigate the chain-length dependence of chemically controlled reactions in polymerization.

-Usage

-The data in this repository can be used to:

-reproduce the MD simulations of the polymer model,

-analyze conformational properties of polymer chains at different chain lengths, and

-serve as input structures for post-processing and statistical analysis.

 Citation